Political ethics: Ethics of policy

-Personal morality is also factored into public morality as discussed in the previous section in another way, which is relevant to this area of political ethics.
+Personal morality is also factored into public morality.
 Given the democratic republic present in the United States, public morality is often referred to as 'formal'.
-Abiding by the order of law, in addition maintaining respect are simply two critical factors in order to achieve the concept of public morality.
-These elements are expected when an individual is actively participating in the political sphere and ultimately required for the behavior of political authorities.
-Each citizen has their own belief and morals toward a particularly controversial topic, nonetheless, it is the political authorities' duty to respect others' beliefs and advocate for the beliefs of their constituents while following the law and constitution.
+Abiding by the order of law, in addition to maintaining respect, are two critical factors in order to achieve the concept of public morality.
+These elements are expected when an individual is actively participating in the political sphere and are required for the behavior of political authorities.
+Each citizen has their own belief and morals toward every topic, but it is the political authorities' duty to respect others' beliefs and advocate for the beliefs of their constituents while following the law and constitution.